froala/wysiwyg-cake2/README.md

 The `wysiwyg-cake` project is under MIT license.

-You may use the editor for non-commercial websites for free under the [Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License](http://creativecommons.org/licenses/by-nc-nd/4.0/).

-Froala Editor has [4 different licenses](http://editor.froala.com/download/) for commercial use.
+Froala Editor has [3 different licenses](http://editor.froala.com/download/) for commercial use.
 For details please see [License Agreement](http://editor.froala.com/license).